VivekGhevriya/JavaPractice/src/README.md

 We must use this() while referring constructor.
 ##this(para.) must be the first line in constructor.
 we can only refe to the same class constructor.

+## Inheritance
+When one class acquire all the properties from another class ,it's called inheritance.

+We can only inheritate public and protected properties.

+We can access Private properties.

+The class which inherits the other class called SUB CLASS(child class), and the class whose properties called SUPER CLASS(Parent class).

+When we use inheritance we have to use extends word.
+See below example

+    class Cal{
+    public int add(int a,int b){
+      return a+b;
+    }
+    }
+    class calAdv extends Cal{
+    public int Sub(int a, int b){
+    return a-b;
+    }
+    }
+    public class InheritancePractice {

+    public static void main(String[] args) {
+        calAdv obj1 = new calAdv();
+        System.out.println(obj1.add(5, 2));
+        System.out.println(obj1.Sub(5, 2));
+        }
+    }

+Here,class calAdv is a subclass of the Cal.Cal is the superclass.

+we have to create an object of the Subclass which is calAdv.

+When we create an object of the subclass we are also calling  default Construcor of the superclass.

+To invoke the SuperClass Constructor inside of the Subclass we can use the

+<b><i>SUPER()</b></i>  keyword  and can pass the parameters.